plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/security/rule-of-2.md

 If you can be sure that the input comes from a trustworthy source, it can be OK to parse/evaluate it at high privilege in an unsafe language.
-A "trustworthy source" meets all of these criteria:
+A "trustworthy source" means that Chromium can cryptographically prove that the data comes from a business entity that you can or do trust (e.g. for Chrome, an [Alphabet](https://abc.xyz) company).

+Such cryptographic proof can potentially be obtained by:

+  * Component Updater;
+  * The variations framework (on some platforms; see [1078056](https://crbug.com/1078056) for Android and iOS limitations)
+  * Pinned TLS (see below).

+Pinned TLS needs to meet all these criteria to be effective:

   * communication happens via validly-authenticated TLS, HTTPS, or QUIC;
   * the peer's keys are [pinned in Chrome](https://cs.chromium.org/chromium/src/net/http/transport_security_state_static.json?sq=package:chromium&g=0); and
-  * the peer is operated by a business entity that you can or do trust (e.g. for Chrome, an [Alphabet](https://abc.xyz) company).
+  * pinning is active on all platforms where the feature will launch.

+At present pinning is not enabled for all Chrome platforms.
+On other platforms, pinning may be disabled or rendered ineffective by enterprise security products.
+It is generally much better to use the Component Updater.

+One common pattern is to deliver a cryptographic hash of some content via such a trustworthy channel, but deliver the content itself via an untrustworthy channel.
+So long as the hash is properly verified, that's fine.

 ### Normalization {#normalization}